Ride Course Info

-- The Team LIVESTRONG Challenge could not take place without the support and coordination of numerous local agencies such as Blue Bell PD, Montgomery Community College and PENNDot along with a wealth of local volunteers.
+- The Team LIVESTRONG Challenge could not take place without the support and coordination of numerous local agencies such as the Whitpain Township Police Department, Montgomery County Community College and PennDOT, along with a wealth of local volunteers.
 Please obey the rules of the road and respect the local citizens who welcome this event with open arms.

-- The weather in Blue Bell is likely to be likely hot and humid.
-There will be Power Stops with food and hydration along with mechanical and medical support every 10-15 miles.
+- The weather in Blue Bell is likely to be hot and humid.
+There will be power stops with food and hydration, along with mechanical and medical support on the course.
 There will also be numerous SAG (Support and Gear) vehicles along the course that will assist with your journey.

-- The Team LIVESTRONG Challenge maintains a high standard for support—we encourage all riders to utilize the available support put in place to make your journey as safe as possible.
+- The Team LIVESTRONG Challenge maintains a high standard for support, and we encourage all riders to utilize the available support put in place to make your journey as safe as possible.

-- Although we do not anticipate this happening, please know that courses are subject to change without notice due to weather, road construction, at the instruction of law enforcement or any other instances beyond our control.
+- Although we do not anticipate this happening, please know that courses are subject to change without notice due to the weather, road construction, instruction by law enforcement or any other instances beyond our control.

-Please note that any training or similar activities using these cue sheets, maps or charts are not part of a sponsored walk, run or ride, and that the LIVESTRONG Foundation, event production partner of the Team LIVESTRONG Challenge events, NIKE USA and their respective affiliates are not responsible in any manner for conditions encountered or injuries incurred on these courses and routes prior to or following the Team LIVESTRONG Challenge event.
+Please note that any training or similar activities using these cue sheets, maps or charts are not part of a sponsored walk, run or ride, and that the LIVESTRONG Foundation, event production partners of the Team LIVESTRONG Challenge events and respective affiliates are not responsible in any manner for conditions encountered or injuries incurred on these courses and routes prior to or following the Team LIVESTRONG Challenge event.